On iPhones, Facebook and Apple begin a war of pop-up messages

 In one pop-up message that Facebook is testing, a drawing of a smiling woman on her cellphone, flanked by a cup of tea and a vase of flowers, precedes a plea to get users to allow their “app and website activity” to be used to “support businesses” and “get ads that are more personalized.”

-However, after the user responds to the first pop-up, another pop-up appears from Apple: “Facebook would like permission to track you across apps and websites owned by other companies,” it reads, followed by two options: “Ask App Not to Track” and “Allow Tracking.”
+However, after the user responds to the first pop-up, another pop-up will appear from Apple: “Facebook would like permission to track you across apps and websites owned by other companies,” it reads, followed by two options: “Ask App Not to Track” and “Allow Tracking.”

 As both companies face pressure from lawmakers in the United States and Europe over their market dominance and alleged abuse of power, the Facebook-Apple feud is the latest example of how private companies are taking matters into their own hands and attempting to settle scores before regulators even have a chance.
 Apple, in addition to scrutiny in the European Union and Congress, faces a lawsuit from Epic Games accusing it of using an alleged monopoly over the App Store to crush rivals.
 Microsoft, another behemoth, expressed support in October for a coalition of app developers taking on Apple.